-4.29.
-As an important aspect of fire hazard analysis for a uranium fuel fabrication facility, areas of the facility that require special consideration should be identified.
-Special fire hazard analyses should be carried out for:

-- (a) Processes involving hydrogen, such as conversion, sintering and reduction of uranium oxide; - (b) Processes involving zirconium in powder form or the mechanical treatment of zirconium metal; - (c) Workshops such as the recycling shop and laboratories where flammable liquids and/or combustible liquids are used in processes such as solvent extraction; - (d) The storage of reactive chemicals (e.g. NH3, H2SO4, HNO3, H2O2, pore formers and lubricants);

-- (e) Areas with high fire loads, such as waste storage areas; - (f) Waste treatment areas, especially those where incineration is carried out; - (g) Rooms housing safety related equipment, e.g. items such as air filtering systems, whose degradation may lead to radiological consequences that are considered to be unacceptable; - (h) Control rooms.
+- 4.38.
+As an important aspect of fire hazard analysis, areas of the facility that require special consideration should be identified.
+Special fire hazard analyses should be carried out as follows: - (1) For conversion facilities: - (a) Processes involving H2, such as reduction of uranium oxide; - (b) Workshops using flammable liquids (e.g. dodecane), such as purification units and laboratories; - (c) The storage of reactive chemicals (e.g. NH3, H2, HNO3, dodecane); - (d) Areas with high fire loads, such as waste storage areas; - (e) Waste treatment areas, especially those where incineration is carried out; - (f) Rooms housing safety related equipment, e.g. items, such as air filtering systems, whose degradation may lead to radiological consequences that are considered to be unacceptable; - (g) Transformers and rooms housing battery chargers; - (h) Control rooms. - (2) For gaseous diffusion enrichment facilities: - (a) Areas with high fire loads, such as areas containing lubricating oil tanks and vessels containing degreasing or decontamination solvents; - (b) The storage areas for reactive chemicals (e.g. ClF3, F2); - (c) Diesel storage tanks; - (d) Transformers and rooms housing battery chargers; - (e) Areas storing combustible waste prior to its conditioning; - (f) Control rooms. - (3) For gas centrifuge enrichment facilities: - (a) Diesel storage tanks; - (b) Transformers and rooms housing battery chargers; - (c) The storage of solvents (e.g. methylene chloride CH2Cl2); - (d) Areas storing combustible waste prior to its conditioning; - (e) Control rooms. - 4.39.

-4.30.
 Fire hazard analysis involves identification of the causes of fires, assessment of the potential consequences of a fire and, where appropriate, estimation of the frequency or probability of occurrence of fires.
-Fire hazard analysis is used to assess the inventory of fuels and initiation sources, and to determine the appropriateness and adequacy of measures for fire protection.
+It is used to assess the inventory of fuels and initiation sources, and to determine the appropriateness and adequacy of measures for fire protection.
 Computer modelling of fires may sometimes be used in support of the fire hazard analysis.

-4.31.
+- 4.40.
 The estimation of the likelihood of fires can be used as a basis for making decisions or for identifying weaknesses that might otherwise go undetected.
-Even if the estimated likelihood may seem low, a fire might have significant consequences for safety and, as such, certain protective measures should be undertaken, such as delineating small fire areas, to prevent or curtail the fire from spreading.
+Even if the estimated likelihood of fire may seem low, a fire might have significant consequences for safety and, as such, certain protective measures should be taken such as delineating small fire areas, to prevent or curtail the fire spreading. - 4.41.

-4.32.
 The analysis of fire hazards should also involve a review of the provisions made at the design stage for preventing, detecting and fighting fires.